rtthomas/ReactResponsiveTable/README.md

 Most of the components I've found so far just add horizontal scrollbars

 ### Usage
+Install Styled Components: npm install styled-components

-Just copy the responsiveTable.js file into your project.
-All required styling including the responsive transition is implemented with React Styled Components
+Then just the responsiveTable.js file into your project.